gterreran/Swift_host_subtraction/README.md

 This is a python package to perform aperture photometry on a single source in data from the Ultraviolet Optical Telescope ([UVOT](https://swift.gsfc.nasa.gov/about_swift/uvot_desc.html); [Roming et al. 2005](https://ui.adsabs.harvard.edu/abs/2005SSRv..120...95R/abstract)) on board the [Neil Gehrels Swift Observatory](https://swift.gsfc.nasa.gov) ([Gehrels et al. 2004](https://ui.adsabs.harvard.edu/abs/2004ApJ...611.1005G/abstract)).
 In particular, this package is oriented towards transient studies, as it can calculate template-subtracted luminosities if a template image, or a list of template images, is provided.

 This project is based greatly on [Peter J. Brown](https://pbrown801.github.io)'s work.
 He wrote the original code in IDL, and published it in his [PhD Thesis](https://etda.libraries.psu.edu/files/final_submissions/4865).
 The author of this script mainly translated that in python, adding some extra automations, controls, and features.
 The aperture photometry is done following the standard guidelines described in [Brown et al. (2009)](https://ui.adsabs.harvard.edu/abs/2009AJ....137.4517B/abstract).
 The image subtraction is performed following the prescriptions outlined in [Brown et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014Ap%26SS.354...89B/abstract).
-See the full documentation (work in progress) for more details.
+See the full [Documentation](https://gterreran.github.io/Swift_host_subtraction/) (work in progress) for more details.

 If you are interested in supernova light curves, check out also the Swift's Optical/Ultraviolet Supernova Archive ([SOUSA](https://pbrown801.github.io/SOUSA/)).